LostArtefacts/TRX/README.md

 - added optional fade effects
 - added a vsync option
 - added contextual arrows to menu options
+- changed the Scion in The Great Pyramid from spawning blood when hit to a richochet effect
 - fixed thin black lines between polygons
 - fixed black screen flashing when navigating the inventory
 - fixed detail levels text flashing with any option change